Shaleen-62/CampusDeliverySystem/README.md

-To run code Clone the repo and cd to the project directory.
+Clone the repo and cd to the project directory.

 To run the app run `python manage.py runserver`